nebraska-silicon-lab/thermal-box/README.md

 Three pieces of Arduino code exist within the repository.

--TempSensorTester_1Sensor: This piece of code will return the temperature (in C) of up to 4 connected temperature sensors.
+-TempSensorTester_4Sensors: Returns the temperatures (in C) of up to 4 connected temperature sensors.
 Returns by index.
+Used to test individual sets of sensors.
--TempSensor_GetAddress: Returns the address of any number of connected temperature sensors I WILL FINISH ALTER IM TIRED BYE
+-TempSensor_GetAddress: Returns the address (in HEX) of any number of connected temperature sensors.
+Used to find addresses to input into CoolBoxTempSensor_16Sensor code.
+-CoolBoxTempSensor_16Sensor: Returns the temperatures (in C) of up to 16 connected temperature sensors.
+Returns by sensor address.
+Used to properly configure Arduino for readout in Cold Box code.
+          -Addresses of 16 labeled temperature sensors are pre-loaded into code.
+16 additional sensor addresses are commented in code in case of need to replace original 16 sensors.